hpsaturn/espnow-joystick/README.md

 # AIRobot

-ESP32 robot platform, the idea is join it with a [MaxiPy RISC-V](https://maixpy.sipeed.com/en/) camera.
+ESP32 robot platform, the idea is join it with a [MaixPy RISC-V](https://maixpy.sipeed.com/en/) camera.
 For now the current development works with a M5StickC Joystick hat that controlling the robot via UDP using protobuf (nanopb).
 In the robot it use a simple ESP32 board.

 ## TODO